myNBGcode/E-commerceEnterprise/README.md

 		}
             });
 ```
 In the example above we pass the redirectUrl in the create session request.
 You also have the option to pass it in a Complete Callback call.
-For more information on how to handle responses and redirect to your site [see here](https://test.ibanke-commerce.nbg.gr/api/documentation/integrationGuidelines/hostedCheckout/integrationModelHostedCheckout.html#x_obtainThePaymentResult).
+For more information on Callbacks, how to handle responses and redirect to your site [see here](https://test.ibanke-commerce.nbg.gr/api/documentation/integrationGuidelines/hostedCheckout/integrationModelHostedCheckout.html#x_HCOCallbacks).

 [Documentation for hosted checkout](https://test.ibanke-commerce.nbg.gr/api/documentation/integrationGuidelines/hostedCheckout/integrationModelHostedCheckout.html)